Noble-Lab/lupine/CONTRIBUTING.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up python_boilerplate for local development.
+Here's how to set up `lupine` for local development.

-1. Fork the python_boilerplate repo on GitHub.
+1. Fork the `lupine` repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/python_boilerplate.git
+        $ git clone git@github.com:your_name_here/lupine.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:

-        $ mkvirtualenv python_boilerplate
+        $ mkvirtualenv lupine
-        $ cd python_boilerplate/
+        $ cd lupine/
         $ python setup.py develop

 4. Create a branch for local development: